apostrophecms/redirect/README.md

 [![Chat on Discord](https://img.shields.io/discord/517772094482677790.svg)](https://chat.apostrophecms.org)
 # Manage site redirects for Apostrophe 3

-## Note about 1.0.0
-Apostrophe 2 supported creating relationships to multiple doc types from a single interface.
-This feature is still being ported to Apostrophe 3, as such redirects can only specify a single doc type to redirect to.
 ## Installation

 First make sure you have an [Apostrophe project](https://apostrophecms.com)!